 - (1) Non-cash deferred compensation expenses related to the crew pension plan and other crew expenses, which are included in payroll and related expense. - (2) Non-cash share-based compensation expenses related to equity awards, which are included in marketing, general and administrative expense and payroll and related expense.

-Adjusted Net Income (Loss) was calculated as follows (in thousands):
+Adjusted Net Income (Loss) and Adjusted EPS were calculated as follows (in thousands, except share and per share data):